 A. How were estimates made, and what were your assumptions?
-Include internal and external sources, published reports, information provided by associations or organizations, etc., that demonstrate a need for the proposed rules.
+Include internal and external sources, published reports, information provided by associations or organizations, etc., which demonstrate a need for the proposed rules.

-There were no estimates made because the rule changes impact an individual licensee or registrant as well as applicant for licensure or registration.
+There were no estimates made because the rules impact an individual licensee or registrant as well as applicant for licensure or registration.
 No estimate could consider the setting where an individual may use his or her license or registration.
-Because the rule changes only impact an individual, and impact all in the same way, the assumptions made was that no additional cost or benefit would result from the proposed rule changes.
+Because the rules only impact an individual, and impact all in the same way, the assumption made was that no additional cost or benefit would result from the proposed rules.